xsukax/xsukax-Local-MP3-Player/README.md

 2. Click the bookmark icon or press `Ctrl+D` (Windows/Linux) or `Cmd+D` (Mac)
 3. Access anytime from your bookmarks

-### PHP Configuration

-**Note**: This application does **not** require PHP or any server-side processing.
-It is a pure client-side HTML/JavaScript application.
-No `php.ini` configuration is necessary, as no PHP code is executed.
-The application runs entirely in the browser using standard web APIs.

 ---

 ## 📖 Usage Guide